Basic Usage

 Let's put everything together with a realistic example:

-import { createMarket, index } from "typectx"
+import { index, service } from "typectx"

 // 2.
-Define request suppliers
+Define request services

-const $req = market.add("req").request<Request>()
+const $req = service("req").request<Request>()

-const $config = market.add("config").request<{
+const $config = service("config").request<{

 postsPerPage: number